 - Security Rule: A series of guidelines to safely manage the confidentiality, integrity, and accessibility of electronic PHI as it’s created, distributed, managed, and received

-- Enforcement Rule: Provisions for holding covered entities and associates accountable through financial penalties and court procedures
+- Enforcement Rule: Provisions for holding a HIPAA covered entity and associates accountable through financial penalties and court procedures

-- Breach Notification Rule: Requirements for when and how covered entities and business associates notify related parties about a breach of PHI
+- HIPAA Breach Notification Rule: Requirements for when and how covered entities and business associates notify related parties about a HIPAA breach notification rule of PHI